Sbotga/info/legal/TOS.md

 ## 3. **Privacy and Data Protection**

 We respect your privacy and are committed to protecting your personal information.
-For more details, please refer to our [Privacy Policy].
+For more details, please refer to our [Privacy Policy](PRIVACY.md).

 ---